FreeYeti/k3s-traefik-v2-kubernetes-crd/README.md

 integrating with GoDaddy for the https certificates so the configuration may be different for your provider so refer to the Traefik documentation on this.
-If you are not using https and integration with LetsEncrypt then you do not need to apply the `./002-secrets.yaml` file, and can remove the mounting of those secrets from the `./005-deployment.yaml` file.
+If you are not using https and integration with LetsEncrypt then you do not need to apply the `./005-secrets.yaml` file, and can remove the mounting of those secrets from the `./008-deployment.yaml` file.
 The later sections in this README file will cover the HTTPS integration in greater depth.

 - [001-crd.yaml] - CRDs
-- [001-rbac.yaml] - cluster roles
+- [002-rbac.yaml] - cluster roles
-- [001-tls-options.yaml] - (optional), enforces by default that TLS 1.3 is to be
+- [003-tls-options.yaml] - (optional), enforces by default that TLS 1.2 is to be
   used for secure connections
-- [002-middlewares-basic-auth.yaml] - (optional), provides username / password
+- [004-middlewares-basic-auth.yaml] - (optional), provides username / password
   authentication and is used in these examples for securing the Traefik dashboard using Basic Authentication
-- [002-middlewares-secure-headers.yaml] - (optional), this creates a middleware
+- [102-middlewares-secure-headers.yaml] - (optional), this creates a middleware
   that can be used to set secure headers on responses
-- [002-secrets.yaml] - (optional), but is needed if
+- [005-secrets.yaml] - (optional), but is needed if
   - using Basic Authentication for the dashboard
-  - integrating with LetsEncrypt (depending on your mechanism) for API keys etc. for your DNS provider as per the examples further down
+  - integrating with LetsEncrypt (depending on your mechanism) for API keys etc. for your DNS provider as per the examples further down default user: testuser, password: 123456
-- [003-pvc.yaml] - (optional), but is used when integrating with LetsEncrypt as this creates a persistent volume on the host machine that is used to store the certificates
+- [006-service.yaml] - exposes the container ports for traefik
-- [004-service.yaml] - exposes the container ports for traefik
+- [007-service-account.yaml] - create service account for traefik
-- [005-deployment.yaml] - the deployment of the Traefik container with the associated mounts for secrets and persistent volume if integrating with LetsEncrypt for https certificates
+- [008-deployment.yaml] - the deployment of the Traefik container with the associated mounts for secrets and persistent volume if integrating with LetsEncrypt for https certificates don't forget to change the email address and local path
-- [006-ingressroute.yaml] - (optional), can be used to expose the Traefik dashboard externally and secure using Basic Authentication
+- [106-ingressroute.yaml] - (optional), can be used to expose the Traefik dashboard externally and secure using Basic Authentication

 ## Traefik Dashboard